tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   ![drop-columns](Images/drop-columns.png)

-* Set the date as the index in order to slice the DataFrame by specified date ranges using the `loc` function; this allows for `[start:end]` notation.
+* Set the date as the index to slice the DataFrame by specified date ranges using the `loc` function; this allows for `[start:end]` notation.

   ![datetime-index](Images/datetime-index.png)

-* Notice the hard-coding required to create the slice notations for each time period.
-It would be more convenient to be able to choose a date and use a function to go 365 days prior to that date to create 1-year, 2-year, 3-year, and 4-year time chunks; `datetime` objects will help us do this in the future.
+* Notice the hard-coding required to create the slice notations for each period.
+It would be more convenient to be able to choose a date and use a function to go 365 days before that date to create 1-year, 2-year, 3-year, and 4-year time chunks; `datetime` objects will help us do this in the future.

   ```python
   # Slice DataFrame into 1 year timeframe